 Evidence for the harvesting of wild cereal grasses dates to around 10,000 BC in the Middle East; and the first flint sickles to have been found probably came from this period.
 There is no evidence of cultivation of the soil at that time, but by 9000 BC the crucial breakthrough had occurred in Palestine and southern Turkey (according to our current knowledge), where cereals such as wild emmer and barley, which flourished in the region, were deliberately grown and bred.

-It seems that quite separate centres of farming appeared in China (based on millet in the north and rice in the south) and later, Sub-Saharan Africa (based on various tropical plants); a third centre may have been South Asia.
+It seems that quite separate centers of farming appeared in China (based on millet in the north and rice in the south) and later, Sub-Saharan Africa (based on various tropical plants); a third center may have been South Asia.
 These formed the nuclei of different farming expansions.
-Another centre of very early plant domestication was in New Guinea, where gardens of large peas, beans, cucumbers and water chestnuts were grown, but this seems to have remained quite isolated.)
+Another center of very early plant domestication was in New Guinea, where gardens of large peas, beans, cucumbers and water chestnuts were grown, but this seems to have remained quite isolated.)

 Early farmers mostly raised both crops and animals.
 The two activities are complimentary, as animals provided traction for plows and manure for crops, as well as being an important source of food.
 Areas of poor soil and little rainfall, however, are unsuitable for growing crops.
 In such places, such as in the grasslands of the Middle East and central Asia, some groups specialized in pastoralism – the keeping of herds of animals.
 Whilst their numbers were far fewer than the farmers, the pastoralists were to have a big impact on world history, right up to recent times.
 They are dealt with in a separate article, Early Pastoralism.